Kindergarteners make connections to math, history, geography, and one another through language

 The tradition of musical theater at Pinewood School began with Pinewood’s founder, Gwendolyn Riches, and her commitment to a program that promotes confidence and develops dynamic communication—vital life skills.
 The theater experience trains students to express themselves through voice, body, and facial expressions.
 Each class has the opportunity to practice and perfect a musical production performed for the school and families which totals sixteen musical plays each year where students not only learn performing skills but audience skills as well.

-In music, students experience a complete, active involvement in music-making that includes singing, movement, and basic instrument instruction.
-The curriculum encourages a creative and expressive response to music.
+In music, students experience a complete, active involvement in music-making that includes singing, movement, incorporating basic music theory, and instrument instruction.
+Our curriculum encourages a creative and expressive response to music.
 Much of the program centers on the methodologies of the ORff approach and the Kodaly method.
 Throughout the year, students learn and perform a variety of musical genres including traditional, folk, patriotic, holiday, and contemporary age-appropriate songs.
 They also become familiar with some of the world’s greatest composers and musical works.

 Physical activity not only improves fitness levels but also enhances academic stamina.
 The Pinewood physical education program includes daily classes for all grade levels.
 Students participate in an extensive array of activities that includes competitive and non-competitive team sports that strive to develop good social behavior with other students.
 The goal of the program is to develop the lifelong skills of sportsmanship and physical fitness, as well as foster an overall enjoyment of athletics.